open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

   formats.
 The single-header variant takes precedence over the multi-header version.
 * MUST preserve a debug trace flag, if received, and propagate it with subsequent requests.
-Internally, an OpenTelemetry implementation MUST convert this to a sampled trace flag.
+Additionally, an OpenTelemetry implementation MUST set the sampled trace flag when the debug flag is set.
 * MUST NOT reuse `X-B3-SpanId` as the id for the server-side span.

 #### Inject